 As per Gartner, revenue in the Enterprise Software segment is expected to reach more than US$230 million by the end of 2021.
 Businesses are shifting more and more towards technological CRMs to keep up in today’s tech era.

 Salesforce has a bunch of rules that can be defined on objects and fields.
-For example, you can define validation rules, workflow rules, escalation rules, auto-response rules, triggers, workflow rules, and different types of flows in Salesforce to automate business processes.
+For example, you can define validation rules, escalation rules, auto-response rules, triggers, workflow rules, and different types of flows in Salesforce to automate business processes.
 These automation capabilities empower users to streamline and optimize their workflows, ensuring efficient data management and enhanced user experience.

-If you are a consultant, developer, or architect, it’s essential for you to understand the order in which the rules and triggers are executed.
+If you are a Salesforce consultant, developer, or architect, it’s essential for you to understand the order in which the rules and triggers are executed.
 Let’s see the order of execution in Salesforce: